SHARING INFORMATION TO STOP MASS SHOOTINGS

 Data for this phase of the project, which will be carried out between October 2024 and December 2025, will be collected using a novel three-tiered data collection strategy.
 The primary tier of data will be official records from law enforcement obtained through Freedom of Information (FOI) requests to the primary agency in charge of investigating the corresponding attack.
 Official sources from law enforcement, courts, and other investigatory bodies, such as press releases, transcripts of legal proceedings, and after-action or commissioned reports, comprise the second tier of data collection, while information from the media triangulated across three or more reputable sources is included in the final tier.

-This phase of the project is expected to yield two datasets.
-The first will be a quantitative database of pre-attack behaviors, including leakage, to analyze the totality of circumstances preceding mass public shootings.
-This will include data collected on approximately 150 variables including information about the event, perpetrator(s), weapons used, leakage, preparatory behaviors, and risk and protective factors.
-The second dataset will be a qualitative database housing collected leakage by mass shooting perpetrators, including manifestos, violent writings, videos, and social media posts.
-Each dataset will be available through this website upon completion and will be accompanied by a codebook and other relevant documentation.
+This phase of the project will utilize both quantitative and qualitative analytic approaches.
+The quantitative analyses will examine the totality of pre-attack behaviors, including leakage, preceding mass public shootings.
+This will include evaluating data collected on approximately 150 variables including information about the event, perpetrator(s), weapons used, leakage, preparatory behaviors, and risk and protective factors.
+The qualitative analyses will delve deeper into the leakage shared by mass shooting perpetrators, including manifestos, violent writings, videos, and social media posts, to identify themes and patterns in messaging their intentions.
+Data-related resources, including codebooks and other relevant documentation, will be available through this website upon completion.

 Data Collected to Date